Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GAMME).

 The most common cause is that user accounts don't have the required permissions for the utility to read users' mailboxes.
 To resolve this issue, ensure that you grant accounts the Receive As permission on Microsoft Exchange.
 If accounts have the Receive As permission and the error persists, your Exchange environment may require users' accounts to also have the Send As permission.

-Ensure you provision all your users in Google Apps before you migrate any accounts—even if you want to perform only a partial migration.
+Ensure you provision all your users in G Suite before you migrate any accounts—even if you want to perform only a partial migration.
 This includes ensuring that all domain aliases and nicknames are added for each user.
 Otherwise, you may see the following issues:

 - Changes to the event are not shared with attendees